Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 }
 ```

++ Encrypting user's card number:

+userCard must be encrypted using UTF-8 encoding and the AES/ECB/PKCS7Padding 128b algorithm.
+The string must be signed using the loyalty program secret key.
+The encrypted text must be URL encoded when added in the request

 If a request can't be resolved, an error JSON response will be returned with the following structure:

 + Error Response: